Thomas Cup, badminton: All you need to know about a historic final for India against Indonesia

 - 2020 – Host Denmark (Aarhus) in 2021; Champion – Indonesia

-What has changed this year?
+What has changed this year for the Indian team?

 “There’s a lot of reasons (for that) but this time, I think it was one of the best Indian teams to come into Thomas Cup,” HS Prannoy said after the Malaysia win.
 “Look at the team, everybody is stepping up and everybody wants to prove a point.
 I think that’s very important because this is for the next generation to come from India.
 We all want them to see that we are right up there in the world and especially in a team event, you always write off India but this time, we said that we are just going to fight until the end, no matter what.”

-Note: Clarifications: The article originally said Alfian/Ardianto are 2022 Asian Champions.
-They won bronze medal.